 Comments allow us to include notes and explanations within the code.
 These notes help make the code easier to understand for both other programmers and for ourselves when reviewing the project in the future.

-Additionally, comments allow us to temporarily disable code snippets without deleting them, which is useful for testing and debugging (but only for testing, leaving it there is a mess 😊).
+In addition, comments allow temporarily disabling chunks of code without deleting them, which is useful for testing and debugging (but only for testing, leaving it there is messy 😊).

 In C++, there are two ways to write comments in the code:

-- Multi-line comments: Used for more extensive comments that span multiple lines.
+Multi-line comments: Used for more extensive comments that span several lines.

 If you want to learn about Comments in programming